languageinstinct/website/README.md

 INFO 452 – Final Project
 Built by Aidan Gantt

+Where the Main Frontend Code Lives

+All project logic for the frontend lives in:

+src/pages/index.astro

+This file contains:

+the search bar

+the JavaScript that makes the POST request to /query

+the automatic weather request to /weather

+the rendering logic for displaying results

+Every other frontend folder (layouts, prose, lib, global CSS, etc.) is part of my Astro site template.
+They only manage layout, fonts, and styling.
+They do not contain any project logic and were not modified for this assignment.

 Overview

 This project is a lightweight internal search assistant.
-A user can type a natural sentence like “find the client feedback file” or “show me the support ticket notes”, and the system returns the closest matching internal record.
+A user can type a natural sentence like:

+“find the client feedback file”

+“show me the support ticket notes”

+and the system returns the closest matching internal document.

-The backend reads a collection of JSON “internal documents,” searches through them with TF-IDF + cosine similarity, and returns the best match.
-After a record is found, the system automatically pulls live weather data for the location listed in that record.
+The backend searches through a collection of JSON “internal records” using TF-IDF and cosine similarity.
+After finding the best match, the system automatically fetches live weather for the location in that record.

-The final output shows:
+The frontend displays:

-the best-matching record
+the best matching record

 the record’s location

-live weather at that location
+the current weather at that location

 Components Used